 The greatest of events sometimes start off in the quietest ways.
 In a 13-1 hammering at the hands of the White Sox on May 15, 1941, Joe DiMaggio got a single in four trips against Ed Smith, but it was the first hit (and game) in Joe’s unprecedented (and unmatched) 56-game hitting streak.

 You just knew that the day after the Yanks and White Sox breezed through a 140-minute game under pleasant conditions that the following May 15, 2016, contest under freezing temps and a cold, wet wind would go on forever, and so it did, approaching four hours before Aroldis Chapman saved the 7-5 pinstriped win.
-The visitors scored in four frames, the Yanks five, and the home team took the lead for good on a sixth-inning Carlos Beltran home run, the 400th of his marvelous career.
-Carlos also had a sac fly, Chase Headley had a big rbi pinch-hit double, and Brian McCann closed the scoring with an eighth-inning blast.
+The visitors scored in four frames, the Yanks five, and the home team took the lead for good on a sixth-inning Carlos Beltran home run, the 400th of his career.
+Carlos also had a sac fly, Chase Headley had a big rbi pinch-hit double, and Brian McCann closed the scoring with an eighth-inning shot.

 If you’ve been questioning my sanity since reading my May 4 report on the dazzling four-hitter Phil Hughes tossed that day in 2013, relax.
 Phil was more his ’13 self on May 15, a day when he failed to escape the first inning against the light-hitting Mariners.
 Oddly, a Raul Ibanez grand slam was the only homer Hughes surrendered, but the onslaught continued apace afterward, with a single, fielder’s choice, and rbi double finally driving him from the game.
 Vernon Wells and (seriously?)
 Chris Stewart home runs were the only Bomber scores, and two Yankees made their major-league debuts: David Adams, playing third, and righthander Brett Marshall, handed the thankless job of finishing the last six innings of this beast of a game.
 And he almost made it, giving up another five runs along the way, but needed last out help in the ninth.
 On his second tour of duty in pinstripes, infielder Alberto Gonzalez came on and retired Robert Andino on a fly ball to right.